 You also want to check on them and make sure the work is getting done and that you are protecting yourself:

 You don’t want to give control over to one person and assume everything is getting done.
 It’s so tempting to say you just take care of it especially if you don’t want to really deal with it and look at the numbers.
 Make sure you stay involved and you look at the reports.

-Look at your bank statements and keep an eye on it.
+Look at your bank statements and keep an eye on them.
 Scan it every month.
-This should keep you less than 10 minutes.
+This should keep you in less than 10 minutes.
 Look at your balance sheet report.